CloudyKit/jet/README.md

 #### Thanks

 -   @golang developers, for the awesome language, and std library
--   @SlinSo for the benchmarks that used to show the results above
+-   @SlinSo for the benchmarks that i used as base to show the results above